A guide to Zendesk licensing and pricing in 2026

 Get predictable AI power inside Zendesk

-Ready to see how much you could automate?
+Ready to enhance your Zendesk setup?
 Try eesel AI for free or book a demo today.

 Frequently asked questions

-Yes, under Zendesk licensing, anyone who needs agent-side access, including frontline agents, administrators, and even the main account owner, will consume a paid agent license.
+Yes, under Zendesk licensing, anyone who needs agent-side access, including frontline agents, administrators, and the main account owner, is part of the professional support ecosystem with a dedicated license.

 Zendesk licensing offers Support plans primarily for core ticketing via email and social media, while Suite plans provide comprehensive omnichannel support including live chat, phone, and more integrated AI capabilities.
-Suite plans generally offer a broader range of communication channels and features.
+Suite plans are designed for teams looking for a robust, all-in-one customer service solution.

 Article by